awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 Make sure your Amazon ECS cluster is configured with two or more instances\.
 Amazon ECS clusters must contain at least two instances so that one is maintained as the primary instance and another is used to accommodate new deployments\.

       For a tutorial about deploying container\-based applications with your pipeline, see [Tutorial: Continuous Deployment with AWS CodePipeline](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cd-pipeline.html)\.
+    + **Amazon ECS \(Blue/Green\)**

+      Enter the AWS CodeDeploy application and deployment group, Amazon ECS task definition, and AppSpec file information, and then choose **Next**\.

+      For a tutorial about creating a pipeline for blue\-green deployments to an Amazon ECS cluster with AWS CodeDeploy, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](tutorials-ecs-ecr-codedeploy.md)\.
+    + **AWS Service Catalog**

+      Choose **Enter deployment configuration** if you want to use fields in the console to specify your configuration, or choose **Configuration file** if you have a separate configuration file\.
+Enter product and configuration information, and then choose **Next**\.

+      For a tutorial about deploying product changes to AWS Service Catalog with your pipeline, see [Tutorial: Create a Pipeline That Deploys to AWS Service Catalog](tutorials-S3-servicecatalog.md)\.
+    + **Alexa Skills Kit**

+       In **Alexa Skill ID**, enter the skill ID for your Alexa skill\.
+In **Client ID** and **Client secret**, enter the credentials generated using a Login with Amazon \(LWA\) security profile\.
+In **Refresh token**, enter the refresh token you generated using the ASK CLI command for retrieving a refresh token\.
+Choose **Next**\.

+      For a tutorial about deploying Alexa skills with your pipeline and generating the LWA credentials, see [Tutorial: Create a Pipeline that Deploys an Amazon Alexa Skill](tutorials-alexa-skills-kit.md)\.

 **Step 5: Review the pipeline**
 + On the **Step 5: Review** page, review your pipeline configuration, and then choose **Create pipeline** to create the pipeline or **Previous** to go back and edit your choices\.
 To exit the wizard without creating a pipeline, choose **Cancel**\.